-- A letter from the Headmaster or a senior member of staff providing details of the Temporary Suspension. - The letter will clearly state the following: - the reasons for the Temporary Suspension; - the length of the suspension; - the date on which the suspended pupil is permitted to return to school.
+- A letter from the Headmaster or a senior member of staff providing details of the Temporary exclusion. - The letter will clearly state the following: - the reasons for the Temporary exclusion; - the length of the exclusion; - the date on which the excluded pupil is permitted to return to school.